 Oak Grove Campground

-Best Tent Camping New Mexico (see story on page 34) calls Oak Grove Campground “peaceful, wild, and windy.”
+Best Tent Camping New Mexico (see story about books to get us back on the road here) calls Oak Grove Campground “peaceful, wild, and windy.”
 This isn’t the place for RVs longer than 18 feet, but the 30-site campground in the Lincoln National Forest ranks high for beauty and the chance to see wildlife including deer and elk, wild horses, and some of the 73 species of birds that have been recorded here.
 For more information on this campground and others in the area operated by the Forest Service: fs.usda.gov/recarea/lincoln/recreation/camping-cabins/recarea/?recid=34190&actid=29.